Dimethylethanolamine

 also taken orally as a nootropic.
 It is prepared by the ethoxylation of dimethylamine.

 Industrial uses

 Dimethylaminoethanol is used as a curing agent for polyurethanes and epoxy resins.
 It is a precursor to other chemicals, such as the nitrogen mustard 2-dimethylaminoethyl chloride.
-The acrylate ester is used as a flocculating agent.
+The acrylate ester, dimethylaminoethyl acrylate is used as a flocculating agent.

 Related compounds are used in gas purification, e.g. removal of hydrogen sulfide from sour gas streams.

-Nutraceutical uses
+Human uses

 The bitartrate salt of DMAE, i.e. N,N-dimethylethanolamine bitartrate, is sold as a dietary supplement.
 It is a white powder providing 37% DMAE.

 Animal tests show possible benefit for improving spatial memory and working memory.